oimodeler/oimodeler/docs/source/data.rst

 .. warnings::

-    **oimodeler** is currently blind to flux unit.
+    **oimodeler** is currently "blind" to flux unit.
 The users must assure that all data and model components have the same unit.

-Let's assume that we have a 3 columns ascii files (named `iso_spectrum_fname`) for a ISO spectrum with:
+Let's assume that we have a 3 columns ascii files named **iso_spectrum_fname** for a ISO spectrum with:
 - the wavelengths in microns
 - the flux in Jansky,
 - and the uncertainties on the fluxes in Jansky.